-A student who is academically dismissed and is subsequently reinstated by the college must accumulate the number of credits required to meet the graduate satisfactory academic standards and earn at least a 2.0 cumulative grade point average in order to regain federal aid eligibility.
+A student who is academically dismissed and is subsequently reinstated by the university must accumulate the number of credits required to meet the graduate satisfactory academic standards and earn at least a 2.0 cumulative grade point average in order to regain federal aid eligibility.
 However, it is important to note that the graduate programs require a minimum grade point average of 3.0.

 The Effect of Withdrawal and/or Disengaging From Part of the Courses for the Term